mozilla/chronicle/server/README.md

   - `/models` contains ultra-primitive things which one day might be nice model code.
   - The basic abstraction is the [DataMapper](http://martinfowler.com/eaaCatalog/dataMapper.html), not [ActiveRecord](http://martinfowler.com/eaaCatalog/activeRecord.html) or [Table Data Gateway](http://martinfowler.com/eaaCatalog/tableDataGateway.html).
 That is, models don't directly map to tables or rows.
 Instead, they represent (as-yet-ill-defined) domain objects, and they hide the structure of the database from callers, and obtain data from multiple sources (multiple tables or multiple DBs), and contain queries themselves.
   - The closest approximation we have to a business logic domain model is actually the set of JSON API endpoints exposed to the front-end Backbone code.
-  - The model-view connection on the server hasn't been reified yet, because we generally just return JSON.
-We might soon add view helpers, though, to transform responses.
+  - The model-view connection on the server hasn't been reified yet, because we generally just return JSON, and hapi gives us that transform for free.
+We might soon add view helpers, though, to handle more complex transformations.
 - db objects
   - the db objects are super primitive: they just hide connection params and connection err handling.
   - retry logic and query details are inside the models.
     - we do this because there's no rock-solid ORM for node.js, and we don't have the time to roll our own that would be good enough quality.

 js code / API conventions:
 - datatype validation
-  - use Joi to express as schema between layers
+  - use Joi to express datatypes as schema between layers
   - we aren't doing this consistently yet, but do it a little at the API layer
 - dates
   - always transmit dates in the ISO format returned by Date.toJSON()